-(iii) Approval Process: The award is subject to the applicant providing evidence of travel approval from their home institution before funds can be awarded.
+- Award: Successful applicants will be required to provide evidence of travel approval from their home institution before funds can be awarded.
 If the activity requires ethics approval, evidence of this approval will also need to be provided before funds can be awarded.

-(i) To ensure the greater dissemination of CoEDL research activities throughout the centre and beyond, successful applications are required to give a presentation at the host institution during their stay, and deposit their talk in the CoEDL archives.
+- To ensure the greater dissemination of CoEDL research activities throughout the centre and beyond, successful applicants are required to give a presentation at the host institution during their stay, and deposit their talk in the CoEDL archives.

-(ii) Within 3 months of their return to their host institution successful applicants are required to give a presentation.
+- Within 3 months of their return to their home institution successful applicants are required to give a presentation.
 This could, for instance, be on the research activities conducted during their stay, or a workshop on the new skill they acquired.

-October: Education committee reviews and suggests any changes to scheme.
+4 Oct 2017: Education subcommittee reviews proposed drafts and suggests any changes to scheme.

 8 December 2017: Applications due.
 Applications circulated among committee through Smartsheet.